 Overall, the SECURE act’s major effect on estate planning is the inability for children and grandchildren to take stretched-out distributions over their lifetime.
 If you have a substantial portion of your estate held in retirement accounts, and your estate plan centers on your beneficiaries being able to take distributions over a long-term payout scheme, you will want to consult with an estate planning attorney to discuss whether this strategy is still appropriate.

-If a retirement plan is left to children, it is important to consider that those individuals will have to pay taxes a lot sooner than previously.
-In addition, because the distributions occur in a drastically shorter time period, the distributions could bump the children into a much higher income tax bracket, resulting in higher taxes.
+If a retirement plan is left to children, it is important to consider what implications the shorter distribution scheme will have on the child’s income taxes.
+For example, because the distributions occur in a drastically shorter time period, the distributions could bump the children into a higher income tax bracket, resulting in a higher rate rate for the child.
 One way to reduce the burden of the additional tax bill would be to purchase life insurance to specifically cover the expected taxes owed.

 By identifying the additional tax burden, the plan participant can take steps during their lifetime to avoid unintended consequences.
 If you have questions about how the SECURE Act affects your particular estate plan please call our office at (503) 206-6401, or click HERE to schedule your free consultation.